arnaud-jamin/Reorderable/README.md

 # Reorderable

-Tool for the Unity Editor to quickly have reorderable list by using a simple custom attribute, instead of having to create a custom editor
+In the Unity editor reorderable list are prefered over the default array/list inspector.
+But to use reorderable list, it is required to create a custom editor.
+It is not always convenient to do so, because if forces to manage all the others properties of the object through the custom editor.
+This tool let you quickly get reorderable list by using a simple custom attribute, instead of having to create a custom editor.

 By adding the [Reorderable] attribute ...
 ```cs